 Dogma may seem to you like a very strange, small difference to pick on; in fact, the proponents of what they call “creation science” have claimed that science is itself a religion.
 They say that science places its faith in observation, in Occam’s Razor (the principle of parsimony and elegance) and in scientific method; it has its own wars and splits and dogma and accordingly has no special merit compared to religions.

 And yet these are not points of dogma in science. . .

 Science in the sense that we are discussing differs from religion in that, far from relying on dogma, it intrinsically has no conceptual scope at all for ideological dogma.
+It does not even deny dogma, any more than religion denies noise.
 Science is essentially a range of processes for finding and using information for constructing, urging, or selecting the strongest candidate hypotheses to answer any reasonably meaningful question.
 No appeal to dogma, in fact, no appeal to any assertion at all, whether empirical or philosophical, transient or eternal, has cogency in science, because the only means available for convincing persons who do not accept your arguments, is by letting them convince themselves in the light of available evidence, including any evidence that they unearth themselves.

 Certainly you would have to convince the scientific community first.
 Convincing them is the essence of scientific progress.